Carlton Ware World banner

 Enoch Boulton's Bird Patterns & Borders

-Around 1921-1922, Enoch Boulton, then in his mid-twenties, replaced Horace Wain as the decorating manager and designer for Wiltshaw & Robinson, makers of Carlton Ware.
-During his roughly eight-year tenure at the Carlton Works, Boulton introduced approximately twenty different bird patterns, some of which had many variants achieved by using different grounds and colour schemes.
+Around 1921–1922, Enoch Boulton, then in his mid-twenties, replaced Horace Wain as the decorating manager and designer for Wiltshaw & Robinson, makers of Carlton Ware.
+During his approximately eight-year tenure at the Carlton Works, Boulton introduced an estimated twenty different bird patterns, most with numerous variants achieved through using different grounds and colour schemes.

-So far, this page, serving as an index, lists articles on the first sixteen of Boulton's bird patterns.
-Articles on the remaining four will follow.
-Each article begins with notes about the pattern, along with illustrations of some of its variants.
-Additionally, each article features the borders used with the patterns, cleverly redrawn by Barbara Anne Lee.
+This page serves as an index to articles on all twenty of Boulton's bird patterns.
+Each article begins with notes about the pattern, together with illustrations of some of its variants.
+In addition, each article features the borders used with the pattern, skilfully redrawn by Barbara Anne Lee.

-The names and vignettes of these patterns are shown below in chronological order based on their first appearance in Carton Ware's pattern records.
+Below, the names and vignettes of these patterns are shown in chronological order, based on their first appearance in Carlton Ware's pattern records.
 To view a pattern in more detail and see its associated border(s), click or tap on the images below.

 Use your back button to return to this index page.